 3.8.2 Description of MIB Variables

 The following variables do not follow the style with respect to what goes on each line of the description: dot11FILSActivated, dot11FILSFDFrameBeaconMinimumInterval, dot11FILSOmitReplicateProbeResponses, dot11FILSProbeDelay, dot11DILSImplemented, dot11HLPWaitTime

+Editor[M]: Remove dot11DILSImplemented from the draft.
+And start a new line after each after each period in the "DESCRIPTION" of the specified variables.

 Update the description of these variables to match WG11 style